zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-not-contains.md

 ## Description

-Filtering entities by excluding items from an existing list can sometimes be very useful.
+Filtering entities by excluding all items from an existing list can sometimes be very useful.

-For example, you receive a `DTO` list with the `CustomerID` populated, and you want to retrieve customers not contained in this list to deleted them.
+For example, you receive a `DTO` (Domain Transfer Object) list with the `CustomerID` populated, and you want to retrieve customers not contained in this list to deleted them.

 A frequent solution is using the `!Contains` method to retrieves those customers such as: